 Alexander is a German-trained and qualified lawyer (Rechtsanwalt), admitted as a solicitor in England and Wales, and has a Masters in Law in International and European Business Law (summa cum laude).
 Alexander is a member of the Advisory Council of the US Government’s Millennium Challenge Corporation since October 2016 and is an advisor to the Dii – Desertec renewable energy initiative North Africa and Middle East.

-Prior to joining Addleshaw Goddard, Alexander headed the Africa and Middle East energy and infrastructure practice for US-headquartered international law firm and prior to that was responsible for the East Africa business of one of the world's largest international law firms.
+Prior to joining Addleshaw Goddard, Alexander headed the Africa and Middle East energy and infrastructure practice for a US-headquartered international law firm and prior to that was responsible for the East Africa business of one of the world's largest international law firms.
 Alexander lived in Germany, the US, The UK, Tanzania and the U.A.E (Dubai).

 - Advised the Ministry of Infrastructure Development in the UAE on the first federally procured PPP.
 Alexander worked alongside a team of engineers and financial advisors to review the energy efficiency of the federal street lighting across 23 federal roads connecting the 5 northern emirates in the UAE, as well as to provide advice to the Ministry in procuring a new contractor to upgrade, retrofit, operate and maintain the federal street lighting, through a PPP structure.